 This time the spotlight will be shining on The Darkness Ascends, a spine-chilling horror RPG full of uncanny twists and turns.
 Let’s see if we can’t help it escape the cold emptiness of Greenlight limbo, eh?

 Your name is Lex, and you are a young boy.
 You live with your little sister, Natalie.
 You used to have a mom and a dad.
 You know exactly what happened to them.
 But, a certain someone doesn’t.
 You go out and play with some of your friends, a little game of hide and seek, with you being the finder.
 To the mind of a child, the best place to hide is the farthest.
 Natalie enters the one place that she should not have gone, and Lex journeys to the haunted mansion, to find his sister.

 So riddle me this, dear reader: why is The Darkness Descends still struggling to get through Greenlight?
-It’s not out just yet, but should be at some point this year.
+It’s not out just yet but should be this year.
 In the meantime, why not visit its Greenlight page and hand over a ‘yes’, if you like what you see?
 Remember, your vote matters!